appcircleio/appcircle-android-saucelabs-component/README.md

 ### Optional

+- `AC_SL_APP_PATH`: Path to the main application file that will be tested.
+This should be the location of the app (APK for Android or IPA for iOS) within the Sauce Labs environment or your build process.
+If not provided, app will be used as default in `config.yml`.
+- `AC_SL_TEST_APP_PATH`: Path to the test application file, which contains the test code to be run against the main app.
+This is usually a separate test APK for Android or an additional test bundle for iOS.
+If not provided, app will be used as default in `config.yml`.
 - `AC_SL_SELECT_SUITE`: Specifies a test suite to execute by name rather than all suites defined in the config file.
 Check [saucectl](https://docs.saucelabs.com/dev/cli/saucectl/run/#--select-suite) documentation for the option detail.
 - `AC_SL_ARTIFACT_CLEANUP`: Clear the artifacts directory before downloading new test data.
 Check [saucectl](https://docs.saucelabs.com/dev/cli/saucectl/run/#--artifactscleanup) documentation for the option detail.
 - `AC_SL_DOWNLOAD_DIR`: Specifies the path to the folder location in which to download artifacts.
 Define this variable by taking your repository directory as the root, for example `./.sauce/artifacts`.
 A separate subdirectory is generated in this location for each suite for which artifacts are downloaded.
 Must be set in conjunction with `Sauce Labs Download Match` and `Sauce Labs When to Download Artifacts`.
 Check [saucectl](https://docs.saucelabs.com/dev/cli/saucectl/run/#--artifactsdownloaddirectory) documentation for the option detail.